Add watermarks to PDFs

 action.

-You’ll be sending multipart POST requests with instructions to Document Engine’s /api/build
+Send a multipart POST request with instructions to Document Engine’s

-Check out the API Reference to learn more about the /api/build
+For more information, refer to the API reference to learn about the /api/build

 endpoint and all the actions you can perform on PDFs with Document Engine.